CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

 In this task, let's view logs for your Azure Arc enabled PostgreSQL Hyperscale server groups in the Azure portal.

-1. Switch back to azure portal and navigate to your Azure arc enabled SQLMI.
+1. Switch back to azure portal and navigate to your Azure arc enabled PostgreSQL Hyperscale server group.

 1. Now select the logs from Left side menu.